joshteng/utmlinkbuilder/README.md

 # UtmLinkBuilder
 ### a UTM link builder and shortener for your marketing needs
+1. Create links like this easily: `http://mywebsite.com/?utm_campaign=sunday-offer&utm_source=facebook&utm_medium=cpc`
+2. Shorten that long ugly UTM link for sharing `http://yoururlshortenerdomain/r/fwefubo443` *(buy a short domain to host this app)*
+3. Track performance of each link with total clicks and unique clicks

 Stack: node.js, sails.js, redis, mongoDB

 Default Configuration: